slawqo/tobiko/docs/quick-start.md

 fundamentals.
-This has also another implicit minor advantage: Tobiko is also a tool for testing Heat and regular OpenStack Python clients, while tempest choose to re-implement clients and resources management from scratch (work mostly incomplete and under very slow maintainance).
+This has also another implicit minor advantage: Tobiko is also a tool for testing Heat and regular OpenStack Python clients, while tempest choose to re-implement clients and resources management from scratch (work mostly incomplete and under very slow maintenance).

 ## Install Tobiko

-Tobiko is preferably used from a dedicated virtual enviroment:
+Tobiko is preferably used from a dedicated virtual environment:

 ```
 virtualenv path/to/virtualenv